Skip to main content

 Single Sign-On with OIDC

-Planka can be configured to use an OIDC (OpenID Connect) provider for authentication.
+PLANKA can be configured to use an OIDC (OpenID Connect) provider for authentication.
 When a user logs in via OIDC:

-• If the user doesn't exist in Planka, an account will be automatically created.
+• If the user doesn't exist in PLANKA, an account will be automatically created.

-• If the user already exists and their email claim matches the email stored in Planka, the accounts will be linked.
+• If the user already exists and their email claim matches the email stored in PLANKA, the accounts will be linked.

 Required Configuration Values